pygame/pygame/docs/reST/ref/display.rst

-   When calling ``pygame.display.set_mode()`` with the ``pygame.OPENGL`` flag, Pygame automatically handles setting the OpenGL attributes like color and doublebuffering.
+   When calling ``pygame.display.set_mode()`` with the ``pygame.OPENGL`` flag, Pygame automatically handles setting the OpenGL attributes like color and double-buffering.
 OpenGL offers several other attributes you may want control over.
 Pass one of these attributes as the flag, and its appropriate value.
    This must be called before ``pygame.display.set_mode()``